gopalakrishnaPala/az204/Compute/Functions/README.md

 - **Process file uploads**
 - **Serverless workflow**

+### Scale Azure Functions
+- In Consumption and Premium plans, Azure Functions scales CPU and memory resources by adding more instances of the Function host.
+- Unit of scale for Azure Functions is the function app.

 ### Storage account requirements
 - On any plan, a function app requires Azure Storage account, which supports Azure Blob, Queue, Files and Table storage.
 - Rely's on storage for operations such as managing triggers and logging function executions.

 ### Azure Functions monitoring
 - Built-in integration with Azure Application Insights to monitor functions.

-### Compare Azure Functions with Logic Apps
-- Both Azure Functions and Logic Apps are Azure services that enable serverless workloads.
-- Azure Functions are serverless compute service.
-- Azure Logic Apps are serverless workflow integration service.

 ## Compare with Other Azure Services
 ### Compare Azure Functions with Web Jobs